mojaloop/ml-perf-characterization/istio+ory/20240522/S5/README.md

 # Scenario: POST /quotes request through Istio gateway with mTLS, Keycloak authentication, Oathkeeper authenticator and Keto authorizer enabled.

-This scenario includes setting up role-permission mapping in Keto for the test user used in this test i.e a role is setup, a permission is aadded to that role, and the test user is added to that role.
+This scenario includes setting up role-permission mapping in Keto for the test user used in this test (dfsp-jwt) i.e a role is setup, a permission is added to that role, and the test user is added to that role.

 ## Environment